sbarex/QLMarkdown/README.md

 In the [Advanced options panel](#advanced-options), you can enable the extension to handle a `yaml` header at the beginning of a file.
 You can choose to enable the extensions to all `.md` files or only for `.rmd` files.

 The header is recognized only if the file start with `---`.
+The yaml block must be closed with `---` or with `...`.

 When the `table` extension is enabled, the header is rendered as a table, otherwise as a block of code.
 Nested tables are supported.